Filippo-Dimarzio/formula1-app/README.md

 - **CRUD Method for Driver and Team**.
 - Counting methods for number of Drivers, Teams & Achievements in the system.
 - Search & Report methods for finding the driver by nationality and Team in the system.
+- Used lambda for some listing and counting methods for the DX appearance

 ## Technologies Used 💻